Aftermath of the Bahraini uprising (July–December 2011): 26 September

 A Bahraini court jailed six men for fifteen years convicted of chopping off the tongue of an Asian muezzin in April 2011.
 Two others were jailed for ten years in the case.
-Many Asians complained of attacks by alleged members of the Shiite-majority who accuse the Al-Khalifa Sunni ruling-family of naturalising Asian Sunnis to tip the demographic balance in the country.
+Many Asians complained of attacks by alleged members of the Shiite-community who accuse the Al-Khalifa Sunni ruling-family of naturalising Asian Sunnis to tip the demographic balance in the country.

 Mohammed and Ali Mirza of Bahrain's national handball team were jailed for 15 years after being charged with taking part in anti-government protests.
 Their father said his sons were found guilty of being part of a group of anti-government demonstrators that burned down a farm owned by a member of the ruling family.
 A military court closed to the public also found the brothers guilty of possessing weapons and stealing money.
 The Mirza brothers, who played at the handball world championship in January, were among 150 Shiite athletes, coaches and referees detained as part of a crackdown on protesters.
 Many of them took part in marches organized by athletes in support of the demonstrations.